PaNOSC-ViNYL/ase/doc/tutorials/spacegroup/spacegroup.rst

 The Spacegroup class
 ====================

-The :class:`ase.lattice.spacegroup.Spacegroup` class is used internally by the :func:`ase.lattice.spacegroup.crystal` function, but might sometimes also be useful if you want to know e.g. the symmetry operations of a given space group.
-Instances of the :class:`ase.lattice.spacegroup.Spacegroup` class are immutable objects holding space group information, such as symmetry operations.
+The :class:`ase.spacegroup.Spacegroup` class is used internally by the :func:`ase.spacegroup.crystal` function, but might sometimes also be useful if you want to know e.g. the symmetry operations of a given space group.
+Instances of the :class:`ase.spacegroup.Spacegroup` class are immutable objects holding space group information, such as symmetry operations.

 Let us e.g. consider the fcc structure.
 To print information about the space group, do

->>> from ase.lattice.spacegroup import Spacegroup
+>>> from ase.spacegroup import Spacegroup
 >>> sg = Spacegroup(225)
 >>> print(sg)
 225   F m -3 m